open-telemetry/opentelemetry-go-instrumentation/internal/tools/offsets/README.md

 ## Version Constraints

-offsets-tracker downloads and compiles every version found in the previous step by default.
+`offsets` downloads and compiles every version found in the previous step by default.
 Some targets do not require support for very old versions.
 Add the following to limit the version scope:
 ```go
 minimunGoVersion, err := version.NewConstraint(">= 1.12")